Joint Problems in Learning Multiple Dynamical Systems: Experiments

 \subsection{Methods and Solvers}

-\paragraph{MIP-IF} Our formulation for MIP-IF uses equations \eqref{eq:indicatorbrevity} subject to (\ref{eq:constr1}--\ref{eq:constr3}).
-We specify the dimensions of system matrices, i.e., $n$ and $m$ as hyperparameters.
+\paragraph{MIP-IF} Our formulation for MINLP with an indicator function (MIP-IF) uses equations \eqref{eq:indicatorbrevity} subject to (\ref{eq:constr1}--\ref{eq:constr3}).
+We specify the dimension of system matrix $\mat{G}$, i.e., $n$ as the hyperparameter.
 For every data set, we perform $50$ experiments, in which different random seeds are employed to initialize the indicator function in each iteration.
-These MIP instances are solved via Bonmin\footnote{https://www.coin-or.org/Bonmin/} \cite{bonami2008algorithmic}.
+These MIP instances are solved via Bonmin\footnote{https://www.coin-or.org/Bonmin/} \cite{bonami2008algorithmic} and Gurobi \footnote{https://www.gurobi.com/} \cite{gurobi}.

 \paragraph{EM Heuristic} Iterated EM Heuristic clustering is presented in Algorithm~\ref{alg:emheuristic}.
-As in MIP-IF, dimensions of system matrices $n$ and $m$ are required.
+As in MIP-IF, the upper bound of dimension, $n$, of the system matrix is required.
 In each iteration, the cluster partition is randomly initialized and we conduct $50$ trials with various random seeds for every dataset.

-\textbf{The discussion of runtime} As a subroutine of the EM Heuristic, the LDS identification in equation \eqref{eq:optcriterion} is solved via Bonmin, with runtime presented in the right subplot of Figure~\ref{fig:overall}.
-When the dimensions of system matrices are not assumed, the LDS identification becomes an NCPOP, and the runtime increase exponentially if using NPA hierarchy \cite{Navascues,Pironio2010} is used to find the global optimal solutions, but stay relatively modest if sparity exploit variants \cite{wang2019tssos,wang2020chordal,wang2020sparsejsr} are used.
+\textbf{The discussion of runtime} As a subroutine of the EM Heuristic, the LDS identification in equation \eqref{eq:optcriterion} is solved via Bonmin, with runtime presented in the center subplot of Figure~\ref{fig:ecg-mip-em-ncpop}.
+When the dimensions of system matrices are not assumed, the LDS identification becomes an NCPOP, and the runtime increases exponentially if NPA hierarchy \cite{Navascues,Pironio2010} is used to find the global optimal solutions, but stays relatively modest if sparity exploit variants \cite{wang2019tssos,wang2020chordal,wang2020sparsejsr} are used.

 \paragraph{Baselines} We consider the following traditional time series clustering methods as baselines: \begin{itemize} \item \textbf{Dynamic Time Warping (DTW)} is used for measuring similarity between given time series \cite{sakoe1978dynamic,gunopulos2001time}.
 We utilize K-means on DTW distance with tslearn \cite{JMLR:v21:20-091} package. \item \textbf{Fast Fourier Transform (FFT)} is utilized to obtain the Fourier coefficients and the distance between time series is evaluated as the L2-norm of the difference in their respective Fourier coefficients.
 Subsequently, K-means is employed to cluster time series using this distance. \end{itemize}